Your IBS is treatable.

 SIBO can cause a variety of symptoms historically labeled as IBS, including diarrhea, chronic constipation, alternating diarrhea and constipation, bloating, gas, burping, GERD, and nausea.
 Many people with SIBO also complain of mental & emotional symptoms like brain fog, fatigue, and anxiety.

 The hallmark symptom of SIBO is someone who wakes feeling great, but their symptoms show up after eating.
 Garlic and onions are especially high-trigger foods.

 To diagnose SIBO, you need to complete a glucose or lactulose breath test.
-I like to use the lactulose breath test from Trio Smart or Commonwealth labs, which lab can order for you if need be.
-It’s a take at home test and results get back to you as quickly as 10 business days.
+We usually use the lactulose breath test from Trio Smart or Commonwealth labs, which we can order for you if need be.
+It’s a take-at-home test and results get back to you as quickly as 10 business days.

 What are the herbal and conventional treatments for SIBO?